 So far no one has pinpointed the origin of the legend.
 I’ve reached out to the local historical society and searched through newspaper archives in the local library and haven’t found any mentions of the Hitchhiker.
 It’s a modern piece of folklore passed around coffee shops and diners in the early morning hours until it eventually made its way to high school cafeterias.
 It wasn’t until someone posted about the Hitchhiker on a local Facebook group that people began sharing their experiences and the rules of how to summon him.

 But as more people shared their experiences, the details about the Hitchhiker varied from person to person.
 His clothes have switched up over the years, growing more modern.
-His speech doesn’t reflect any particular time period either, no mannerisms or 23 skidoo phrases to help date him.
+His speech doesn’t reflect any particular era, no mannerisms or 23 skidoo phrases to help date him.
 Sometimes he’s in his late teens, sometimes he’s much older.
 Even with these differences, everyone who claimed to have summoned the Hitchhiker swears that he was real.